 Image Size & Compression

 One other area that we typically see individuals having issues with images is in the proper selection of a size for the image, or compression settings.
 When displaying content on the web and image should ONLY be as large as it needs to be for the largest display.
 Responsive design patterns seem to have added to the confusion for site editors.
-However, the best rule of thumb is to ensure that if an image is displayed in a 200px x 200px area, that the source image should be no larger than the displayed area.
+However, the best rule of thumb is to ensure that if an image is displayed in a 200px x 200px area, the source image should be no larger than the displayed area.

 For web display, images can be compressed quite easily greatly reducing the file size.
 We will talk more about this later!